Santalum: Cultivation

 The initial challenges to cultivating Santalum are numerous, not only due to its germination and growth needs, but also the amount of growing time required for the tree to properly mature.
 Germination of Santalum seeds is not completely understood.
 Seeds cannot be effectively stored, and must be planted upon harvesting them from a fruiting tree.
 Even in doing this, the seeds may not germinate.
 As such, growing saplings can be quite labour-intensive.

 Furthermore, although Santalum trees photosynthesize on their own, the trees are hemiparasitic, with roots that seek out and tap the root systems of surrounding trees for water and nutrients.
 As such, each sapling is usually grown next to four or five host trees.
 Pruning of host trees is also needed at times, since Santalum trees require much sunlight for growth.
+Santalum plantations are also vulnerable to illegal harvesting and smuggling because the fragrant heartwood retains high market value even from relatively young trees.

 To produce commercially valuable sandalwood with high levels of fragrance oils, the trees have to be at least 40 years of age, but 80 or above is preferred.
 As such, those who begin cultivation of Santalum likely will not live to reap the rewards of their work.
 However, inferior sandalwood that has been cut or toppled at 30 years old can still fetch a decent price due to the demand for real sandalwood.

 Beyond these initial difficulties, growing sandalwood is not difficult, since it becomes more resistant to environmental stresses, pests, and diseases as it matures.

 Sandalwood is often cited as one of the most expensive woods in the world, along with African blackwood, pink ivory, agarwood and ebony.
+Due to its high cost, it is often replaced in perfumery by Isobornyl cyclohexanol.